 What is Bitcoin?

-If you want to buy Bitcoin, without a account verification delay, and if you want to buy only a small amount ($375 CAD or less) consider using Coinbase.
-It will be the fastest method.
+If you want to buy Bitcoin right now, and if you want to buy only a small amount ($375 CAD or less) use Coinbase.

-For a comparison of the local exchanges and a more comprehensive guide on how to pick one, see the Exchanges Guide.
+For a more comprehensive guide and comparison of the various exchanges, see the Exchanges Guide.

 Verify and Fund

-In order to fund your exchange account you will need to verify your identity.
+In order to fund your local exchange accounts you will need to verify your identity.
 This often involves sending in copies of your drivers license, a utility bill, and in many cases a selfie of you holding your ID.
-This is normal for local exchanges.
+This is normal ask for verification on exchanges.

 2. Buy your Bitcoin